Skip to main content

 Best Summer Courses for New Transfer Students

-Incoming transfer students who are interested in taking upper-division courses must use the EASy tool to make your course pre-authorization request.
-Be sure to list any relevant information in the "Justification" section that will be helpful for our office to know (i.e. why you are making the request, why are you not able to enroll on your own) and upload your community college unofficial transcript in the "Supporting Docs" section.
+Incoming transfer students who are interested in taking upper-division courses must use Triton Enrollment Authorization (TEA) system to make your course pre-authorization request.
+Be sure to list any relevant information in the "Justification" section that will be helpful for our office to know (i.e. why you are making the request, why are you not able to book on your own) and upload your community college unofficial transcript in the "Supporting Docs" section.
 For more information, please visit our Undergraduate Courses site.

 Summer Session 1